-4 Competition protections
+Competition protections

-What legal protections exist to ensure fair and open competition to secure contracts with public entities, and to prevent bid rigging or other anticompetitive behaviour?
+4 What legal protections exist to ensure fair and open competition to secure contracts with public entities, and to prevent bid rigging or other anticompetitive behaviour?

-The New Zealand government has developed principles and rules for all public sector procurement, which are designed to ensure a fair and effective approach to appointing suppliers.
+The government has developed principles and rules for all public sector procurement, which are designed to ensure a fair and effective approach to appointing suppliers.
 These principles and rules are underpinned by commercial and public law legislation (see below).
-In addition, the government has five guides to help public sector agencies with procurement strategies for construction projects, which are supported by best practice guidelines, toolkits and rules for sourcing, tendering, contracting and risk and value management.
-These are available online at: www.procurement.govt.nz/procurement/specialised-procurement/construction-procurement/.
+In addition, the government has five guides to help public sector agencies with procurement strategies for construction projects, which are supported by best practice guidelines, toolkits and rules for sourcing, tendering, contracting, and risk and value management.
+These are available online at: www.procurement.govt.nz/procurement/specialised-procurement/ construction-procurement.

 Bid rigging and other anticompetitive behaviours are forms of cartel conduct, which are prohibited by the Commerce Act 1986.
-The Commerce (Cartels and Other Matters) Amendment Act 2017 (which came into effect in August 2017) has enabled wider collaboration between firms where that is not for the purpose of lessening competition but has expanded the range of prohibited conduct to include price fixing, restricting output and market allocation between parties.
-The Commerce (Criminalisation of Cartels) Amendment Bill was introduced to parliament in February 2018, which seeks to introduce a criminal offence for cartel conduct with increased penalties including fines and imprisonment.
-While that Bill has not yet been passed into law, the regime envisages a two-year transitional period before the criminal offence comes into force to allow businesses to learn from experience under the existing civil regime.
+The Commerce (Cartels and Other Matters) Amendment Act 2017 (which came into effect in August 2017) has enabled wider collaboration between firms where it is not for the purpose of lessening competition, but has expanded the range of prohibited conduct to include price-fixing, restricting output and market allocation between parties.
+The Commerce (Criminalisation of Cartels) Amendment Act 2019 will come into force in April 2020.
+This Amendment Act will mean individuals convicted of engaging in cartel conduct such as price-fixing, restricting output or allocating markets, will face fines of up to \$500,000 or up to seven years' imprisonment or both.
+As the criminal sanctions will not come into force until 2020, businesses and individuals have time to review their arrangements and ensure compliance with cartel laws.

-5 Bribery
+Bribery

-If a contractor has illegally obtained the award of a contract, for example by bribery, will the contract be enforceable?
+5 If a contractor has illegally obtained the award of a contract, for example by bribery, will the contract be enforceable?
 Are bribe-givers and bribe-takers prosecuted and, if so, what are the penalties they face?
 Are facilitation payments allowable under local law?